Who and what is this all about?

 Where therapists freely speak their minds on real life matters!

-Heard in 122 countries and ranked in the top 20 iTunes Podcast in our category.
+Heard in 270 countries and has been ranked in the top 10 iTunes Podcast in our category.

 We integrate the most relevant of these findings with years of practice and other sound psychological and attachment theory so we can bring you the best of the best.
 Leave it to us to sort it and explain it in practical terms so this hard work doesn’t stay in the lab, and we can all benefit.